 - Spanish Guitar Night, enjoy a performance by some of the best Barcelona guitar players.
 Check for dates and availability here.

 - Ghost of Barcelona Walking Tour, join a knowledgeable guide and learn all the spooky details of tales and intrigues of Barcelona’s past.
 This mysterious tour starts at 8.30 pm or 9.30 pm.
 Check for dates and prices here.

 - Audio-Visual Feel Spain Experience at the Poble Espanyol, feel, hear, and taste the best of Spain’s cultural feasts and traditions.
 The Poble Espanyol is a multi-experience village in Barcelona where you admire the architecture and exhibitions.
 Poble Espanyol is open until midnight or even until 3 and 4 a.m. on the weekends.
 Check for more details about things to see at the Poble Espanyol and opening hours, here.

 - Medieval Dinner at Palau Requesens, experience 14th- and 15th-century Catalan cooking at the impressive palace of Requesens.
 Tour the medieval palace and join in for a medieval dinner feast.
 This is truly a unique experience to experience Barcelona.
 Only on weekends from 7.30 pm, check for the menu and prices here.

 - Explore Barcelona by night on an E-Bike Tour, Segway Tour, or Vespa Tour (how cool is that?!).
-These tours are perfect to see a lot of the city and from a different perspective.
+These tours are perfect for seeing a lot of the city from a different perspective.
 Particularly useful if you want to have some fun in the evenings after your business meeting, or want to make the absolute most of your time in Barcelona and have just arrived late.

 Are you planning to travel in the winter months and wonder what to do at night in Barcelona?
 I hope you like my cultural suggestions.
 Have you done any of the above winter night activities in Barcelona?
 What did you think?